GoogleChrome/web.dev/content/accessible/what-is-accessibility/index.md

 # What is accessibility

-An accessible site is one whose content can be accessed regardless of any user's impairments, and whose functionality can also be operated by the most diverse range of users possible.
+An accessible site is one whose content can be accessed regardless of any user's impairments and whose functionality can also be operated by the most diverse range of users possible.

-As developers, it's easy to assume that all users can see and use a keyboard, mouse, or touch screen, and can interact with your page.
-This can lead to an experience that works well for some people, but creates issues that range from simple annoyances to show-stoppers for others.
+As developers, it's easy to assume that all users can see and use a keyboard, mouse, or touch screen to interact with your page.
+This can lead to an experience that works well for some people but creates issues for others that range from simple annoyances to complete blockers.

 ## Understanding the diverse needs of your users